Sports Betting Workshop 2018

 University College Cork

-Glenn Harrison (CEAR, Georgia State University), and Don Ross (University College Cork, University of Cape Town, and CEAR) are the organizers of this workshop.
-Funding is being provided by CEAR at Georgia State (cear.gsu.edu), the Centre for Sprorts Economics and Law (sportseconomics.org), and the Cork University Business School (www.cubsucc.com/).
+Glenn Harrison (CEAR, Georgia State University), and Don Ross (University College Cork, University of Cape Town, and CEAR) are the organizers of this workshop, in collaboration with UCC’s Centre for Sports Economics and Law.
+Funding is being provided by CEAR at Georgia State (cear.gsu.edu), the Centre for Sports Economics and Law (sportseconomics.org), and the Cork University Business School (www.cubsucc.com/).
 Standard travel (economy airfare) and accommodation support for paper presenters will be provided.
-Should you have questions, please contact Professor Don Ross at firstname.lastname@example.org about the substance of the workshop, and contact Mark Schneider at email@example.com with questions about participation and logistics.
+Should you have questions, please contact Professor Don Ross at [email protected] about the substance of the workshop, and contact Mark Schneider at [email protected] with questions about participation and logistics.